DOUARA/Item-Catalog/README.md

 ```
   https://github.com/DOUARA/Item-Catalog.git item-catalog
 ```
-- Facebook Authentication: Add your facebook id and facebook secret to the file named: fb_client_secrets.json, then authorise the redirect to the link below from your app dashboard:
+- Facebook Authentication: Add your facebook cliend_id and client_secret to the file named: fb_client_secrets.json, then authorise the redirect to the link below from your app dashboard:
            http://localhost:5000

  - Google Authentication: authorise the redirect to the following links from within your app dashboard: